Friendly-Neighborhood-Programmer/Diagnosis-DEATH/readme.txt

 Met Requirments:

-1. Game mechanics: Get the target score in under 2 minutes.
+1. Game mechanics: Get 15 score in under 2 and a half minutes.
 Score is gotten by defeting enemys, to get the score in the limited time you have, you must make smart use of exploting enemy AI, collecting powerups, and making good use of your special ammo.
+TIP: Stronger enemys are worth more points

 2. Enemies: There are 3 enemies with unique textures, weapons, and behavoir.